 Off The Record plays out near exact to the events from the original Dead Rising 2.
 However there are still many differences, minor and major, that occur across the story:

 - Frank West takes part in the Terror Is Reality game-show as a wrestler, who is to stave off and kill as many zombies as possible using the large grinders at each corner of the ring.

-- Frank West also learns about the conspiracy revolving around T.K from the outset when he hears him talking with Brandon Whittaker.
+- Frank West learns about the conspiracy revolving around T.K from the outset when he hears him talking with Brandon Whittaker.

-- Brandon Whittaker is also shown to be the person who sets off the bomb to initiate the Fortune City outbreak.
+- Brandon Whittaker is shown to be the person who sets off the bomb to initiate the Fortune City outbreak.

 - Stacey Forsythe is then thrown the blame for said bombing.
 (Her face was also remodeled for whatever reason).

 - Chuck Greene has gone insane due to the death of his daughter Katey (which is implied was caused by not getting a zombrex shot in time), and will invariably attack Frank West during the story as a psychopath boss battle.

 - Brandon is eventually fought as a ''main story'' Psychopath boss battle, this time in the toilets of Uranus Zone, and will also always kill his hostage; during Dead Rising 2 she was a potential survivor the player could escort to the safe house.

 - When T.K kidnaps Rebecca Chang after his failed heist of Fortune City, he blackmails Frank into bringing him one million dollars in exchange.

 - Stacey Forsythe is revealed to be the inside Phenotrans Agent, while Ray Sullivan is instead depicted as being a legitimate Reserve Man for Fortune City.